piggyatbaqaqi/dr-drafts-mycosearch/COUCHDB_INTEGRATION.md

 3. Saves Taxa as JSON documents to a taxon CouchDB database
 4. Uses deterministic document IDs based on (doc_id, url, line_number) for idempotent writes

-The `COUCHDB` class provides the read-side of this pipeline, making the extracted taxa available for search and discovery.
+The `SKOL_TAXA` class provides the read-side of this pipeline, making the extracted taxa available for search and discovery.

 ## Troubleshooting